 This chapter finds our ancestor Evan I and his family, living on the bancs of The River Clydach, in the late 18th and early 19th Century.
 This was a period of great significance in Welsh history, which saw a huge evangelical revival; no pun intended!
 Our family were still going under the surname Thomas, and were remember, living at Bowling greens /Ynus-y-bool in the old County of Glamorgan.
 We can be 99% certain that this address is the present day Ynysybwl Inn, situated at the bottom of Mill Road in Old Ynysybwl Rhondda-Cynon-Taf.
 According to an extract from the book “Glanffrwd – History of Ynysybwl” – “Mr. Edwards once owned Green-meadow farm which prospered nearby … Renowned for its breeding successes of pedigree bulls, the farm later was converted into an inn, and its notability for bull breeding (some say) brought about its new name: Ynysybwl Inn!”
 A nice story, but either way the present day much larger village next door – (New)Ynysybwl, gets itis name from our ancestors home.
 Around Evan I’s time, Old Ynysybwl would have been like 95% of Wales, a sparsely populated rural area with Welsh the dominant language.
 The immediate surroundings would have consisted of small farms and meadows in a quiet and completely rural valley; the rich seam of coal that lay beneath the surface had only been tapped to the amount required to supply the local farms.
 Apart from obviously agricultural workers, the small local population would have included a blacksmith, timber-man, mason, shoe-maker, tailor and miller; their whole worlds would have probably revolved around an area of ten square miles or so.
 Nowadays locals would give their address as Ynysybwl near Pontypridd; back then it would have been Ynus-y-bool near Newbridge.
 Indeed much of Old Ynysybwl would still be familiar to Evan I today – the mill house still exists, the River Clydach still flows unpolluted down to the Taf, the railway has come and gone, and of course the old family home is still there – even if it is now full of strangers drinking beer and playing darts!

 Evan I had married Ann(e) Evans under license at St. Gwynno’s Church Llanwynno on the 10th of December 1791; confusingly our Family Bible gives the date of the wedding as 13/12/1791.
 Twenty three year old Evan had applied for the marriage license the previous month, on November 22nd.
 His bride, incidentally, was only one month over the legal age for marriage back then – 21.
-At the time of Evan and Ann’s wedding, St. Gwynno’s was not the imposing stone structure we see today, but was constructed from timber, wattle and daub.
+At the time of Evan and Ann’s wedding, St. Gwynno’s was not the imposing stone structure we see today, but rather a more modest barn like structure.
 But apart from that, and The Brynffynon Inn across the road, Llanwynno’s secluded location, nestling in the lea of bleak windswept Cefn Gwyngul, gives little indication of the massive changes that have occurred in the rest of Glamorgan since Evan and Ann were born.
 At that time, King George III of Hanover was on the British throne and the start of The Industrial Revolution was still over a decade away.
 Merthyr Tudful would have been the only really large local conurbation, and the floors of the South Wales valley’s would have been full of trees and not terraced houses.
 There would not have been a coalmine in sight, and it would be over a century before the new pit village of Ynysybwl would spring up to dwarf Evan and Ann’s home village of Old Ynysybwl.

 Evan and Ann went on to have six children, only three of whom would reach adulthood.
 Sadly child mortality was to be an all to common occurrence for this, and future generations of our family over the course of the next century.
 All six of Evan and Anne’s children were baptised soon after birth up at St. Gwynno’s; this turned out to be a wise move, as tragically three of them would not even make it to their 1st birthday.
 The eldest child, a girl named Rachel, was born almost exactly a year after the wedding on December 14th 1792.
 She was remember, the child mentioned in farmer Thomas Moses’ will.
 Rachel would go on to marry a William Lewis on April 20th 1813, with her father as a witness.
+(Rachel & William had a daughter the year after the wedding; she was named Sarah after her grandmother, but sadly she died aged just six years old on 27/10/1820).
 The next child was not so lucky; named after his father, Evan II, born on February 5th 1795, only lived for eight days.
 It must have been a traumatic nineteen months for the family, as the next baby, Rebecah I, born just ten months later on December 20th, lasted barely nine months, dying on September 17th 1796.
 The next child, confusingly another Evan III (our direct ancestor) born on August the 8th or 9th 1797, would thankfully do considerably better than his late namesake; living to the ripe old age of 82.
 There was another girl born on February 8th 1800, and again she was called Rebecah II, but she fared even worse than Rebecah I, dying three weeks later on March 1st, which must have put a bit of a dampener on the St. David’s Day celebrations.
 Youngest sibling Ann II arrived on January 15th 1802, and she would remain a spinster, living with her brother Evan III’s family until his death; indeed she only outlived him by 11 months, dying on January 22nd 1881.
 The custom of giving a child the same Christian name as a dead sibling must seem strange to us today, macabre even, but back then it seems to have been a fairly common practice which was later taken by Evan I’s Grandson Charles Moses to almost surreal proportions.

 Evan I and Ann were both well known local characters.
 Evan was an educated man, bi-lingual, a school teacher for a time, and a “rhymer” or someone who put his thoughts down in verse.
 His wife Ann, later better known by her nickname Nani Hendre Rhys, was born on October 20th 1770, according to the Family Bible, at a place called “Ty Yneyfvern“.
 As there is no letter V in the Welsh language, her birthplace almost certainly should be Tyn-y-wern, which is near the site of the former Lady Windsor Colliery.
 It later became a Victorian mine manager’s residence, and still exists today as a three star country guest house.
 Ann was renowned for her famous Ynysybwl pie and “pasties“, which she made for the village, the Church and the annual Ynysybwl Fair.
 The “pastai” was a local custom, rather than a savoury snack from Cornwall, and it sadly died out with Ann.
 After her passing a modified form of this custom was held, where all and sundry were invited to a farm or public house where a huge pie had been made, and for a few coppers you could eat as much as you liked.